 Words that teens should know

 Anyway, we believe they will contribute something to your vocabulary.
-Have fun with them!
+So have fun with them!

 People who make themselves look unattractive.